cyberspace-ltd/cyberpay-androidx/README.md

  	 var trans = Transaction()
 	 `Note Amount is in Kobo so you should multiply by 100` trans.amount = 1000000.0
-	 trans.customerEmail = "name@email.com"
+	 trans.merchantReference = "YOUR REFERENCE"// optional. auto generated if not provided trans.customerEmail = "name@email.com"
 ```